 The Company has adopted a Code of Conduct applicable for all Directors and Senior Management of the Company which is in consonance with the requirements of Listing Regulations.
-The said code is available on the website of the Company and can be accessed on website of the company www.margofinance.com e) Compliance with Indian Accounting Standards (Ind-AS)
+The said code is available on the website of the Company and can be accessed on website of the company www.margofinance.com

-All members of the Board, the executive officers and seniors employees have affirmed compliance to the code of conduct as on 31st March, 2022.
-A declaration to this effect, signed by Mr. Shri Dass Maheshwari, Whole Time Director-Finance and Chief Financial Officer forms part of this Annual Report.
+All members of the Board, the executive officers and senior employees have affirmed compliance to the code of conduct as on 31st March, 2023.
+A declaration to this effect signed by Mr. Shri Dass Maheshwari, Whole Time Director - Finance and Chief Financial Officer forms part of this Annual Report.